binckbank-api/client-js/README.md

 If you are not interested in developing software, but want to use the API in Excel, visit the [README for that example project](https://github.com/binckbank-api/client-excel#realtime-quotes-in-excel "Use Binck OpenApi with realtime quotes in Excel").

 Otherwise, continue reading and contact Binck with the announcement you want to develop an application using the API.\
 This can be done by submitting [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=nKeZuuhuoEGdeKUD8EWjg-9UHL_YoBNNuZbAQHvFJJhUOFA3NTZaMVNIVUZLUFpPTjg2Q04zVTBDVi4u "Form to request a client able to connect with the OpenApi"), where you can enter the details of the application.
-Important are the name of the application, the required scopes (ordering, quotes, news, or only viewing) and the redirect URL.
+Important are the name of the application, the required scope (ordering, quotes, news, or only viewing) and the redirect URL.
 This is the URL used to redirect the user to, after signing in.

 ### Next step